afnanmmir/AfnansNotes/content/notes/SystemDesign.md

 - Discord Messages
     - Discord channels are busy with messages
     - Messages should be sorted by timestamp from most recent to least recent
         - Use monotonically increasing timestamp to prevent conflicts.
+This is `message_id`.
+Keeps each key unique.
-    - Messages from the same channel should live in the same partition, so your partition key should be `channel_id`
+    - Messages from the same channel should live in the same partition, so your partition key should be `channel_id`.
+Also add `message_id` as clustering
     - However, this would cause hotspot issues again for popular channels
     - Use bucket concept, where every ten days worth of data of a channel gets a new bucket id and this `bucket_id` becomes the new partition key.
     - Key takeaway: _Because most queries are for most recent messages, wouldn't mostly have to query for more than one bucket